ZoeKavanagh/bank_tech_test/README.md

 I took a TDD approach to meeting the above requirements - this means that I started by writing tests before building my code.

 I also took an Object Orientated approach to the design of my app.
-I identified the three core functionalities that were required: Logging transactions, withdraw/deposit capabilities, printing the statement to the console.
+I identified the three core functionalities that were required: Logging the transactions, maintaining the balance with 'withdraw/deposit' capabilities, printing the statement to the console.

 Whilst taking a TDD approach, I also created a test version of the app, which allowed me to test various ways of creating a solution before implementing the code.